 Over the summer I worked out that a 35 year old earning the median salary could potentially retire at 52, if they just stop buying crap they don’t need now.
 In contrast, the expenditure levels of the average worker-consumer effectively tie them into working until the current standard retirement age of 68.

-This post is simultaneously a critique of the ordinary worker-consumer and of the Extreme-Early-Retirement model might not apply to an average person in the U.K. (Although if someone wants to modify my stats using different investment models to see if the retirement date could be brought forward, I’d be interested!).
+This post is simultaneously a critique of the ordinary worker-consumer and of the Extreme-Early-Retirement model, which I don’t think can be applied in its fullest sense to an average person in the U.K. (Although if someone wants to modify my stats using different investment models to see if the retirement date could be brought forward, I’d be interested!).

 In this blog post I compare two hypothetical 35 year old individuals (4) who both earn the median UK salary.
 One individual has average consumption and expenditure while the other has in mind the goal of retiring as early as possible and so is much more frugal, without completely having cut themselves off from society.